Arugam Bay, Beach Sri Lanka

 Usually situated on the side of the road close to the “Tesco” supermarket and opposite the “Avatar Surf” shop is this juice man (see picture).

-It is honestly the most refreshing drink for those hot Sri Lankan days.
+Not only is it honestly the most refreshing drink for those hot Sri Lankan days, but it’s also a great way to support a local business in Arugam Bay.

-One of my favourite things to do of a morning and of an early evening was to watch the fisherman go out to sea and come back onto the shore.
+One of my favourite things to do in the morning and the early evening was to watch the fishermen go out to sea and come back onto the shore.

-The fisherman are super friendly, and if you want to they will also happily take you out fishing with them.
+The fishermen are super friendly, and if you want to, they will also happily take you out fishing with them.

 One of the top things to do in Arugam Bay is to hire bicycles for the day to go out and explore some of the surrounding countryside areas.